 |1982||>>Ice Cream for Crow||.../...|

 It baffles me, that the majority of the "serious" rock listening world has yet to truly appreciate the genius of Captain Beefheart.
 95% of people who consider themselves well-listened and diverse in their tastes, have decided the most important rock album of all time, Trout Mask Replica is either: unlistenable gibberish, shallow 2-random-4-me pretentiousness, just plain ol garbage, a joke album, or otherwise.
-Professional idiot Needle Drop called the album trash, while aging rock journal Rolling Stone praised it after it came out.
+Professional idiot Needle Drop called the album trash, while aging rock journal Rolling Stone praised it, in 1969, right after it came out.
 I don't have to tell you what intellectual Piero Scaruffi thinks of this.
 This album comes from a plane of deep, concentrated, abstracted perception.
 It transcends your musical and spatial awareness, because it was created with a kind of disciplined artistic thinking.
 5% truly (maybe 25% of the "serious" guys, if I'm optimistic) recognize the reinventing of traditional music and brutally authoritative creativity.
 Allow me to tell you a few things that most listeners don't know about this album:

 On surface level listening, you'd think the Magic Band was a band that couldn't play their instruments, or was sound checking, or was on drugs (even though every idiot says that about everything).
 None of this was true.
 Every second of music on this record was meticulously composed and painstakingly rehearsed.
 The Magic Band rehearsed for over 12 hours a day, and were often physically and verbally abused by the Captain, for failing to meet his musical standards.
 Don Van Vilet composed each of these songs on the piano, orchestrating the different parts.
 The majority of the songs were brutally rehearsed, while others were recorded over the phone ("The Blimp", with instrumentals from The Mothers of Invention), recorded outside (the original field recordings), rushed in one take.
 Vilet even recorded his vocals for songs without a real reference to the Magic Band's playing, only quiet impressions.
 You see, everything you know about music and music theory - rhythm, key, time signature, narrative, flow, structure, instrumental palette - was completely annihilated, reinvented, integrated within the minds of the performers, and enforced.
 Captain Beefheart knew exactly what he was doing.
 He wanted to make an album that showed people who they were.
 You see, the Magic Band all lived together in a house, in rural California.
 They would rehearse for 12 hours a day, 7 days a week.
 Frank Zappa was in the control room.